Speedball (drug): Physiological response

 It is a widespread misconception that taking downers will reduce the risk of adverse cardiac effects from stimulants, or vice versa.
 Stimulants and opioids are more dangerous when mixed because they work in different ways.
-Stimulants wear off before opiates.
+Some stimulants, such as cocaine, wear off before most opiates.
 When heart rate changes quickly, first increasing rapidly from the effect of the stimulant and then dropping quickly when the stimulant wears off and the full effects of the opiates are felt, this can cause a stroke or heart failure.

 Speedballs are extremely dangerous.
 The variations in heart rate and contraction caused by taking the mix of uppers/downers can lead to stroke or death even in young, healthy persons.